andyl/BAMRU-Private/README.md

 Non-Permitted Use

-Non-Permitted Use is any use of the software for purposes other than BAMRU administration and operations.
-For Non-Permitted Use, rights to copy, modify, distribute, reuse, sublicense, and/or sell copies of the Software, to permit persons to whom the Software is furnished to do so, or to create derivitave works, whether commercial or non-commercial, are denied.
+Non-Permitted Use is any use of the Software for purposes other than BAMRU administration and operations.
+For Non-Permitted Use, rights to copy, modify, distribute, or reuse the Software are denied.
+For all Uses, rights to sublicense and/or sell copies of the Software, to permit persons to whom the Software is furnished to do so, or to create derivitave works, whether commercial or non-commercial, are denied.